 Our 2019 competition will take place for 24 hours between January 25th and 26th, starting at 10:00am EST. Participants will need to form teams of at most 5 people and register online.
 All team members must be undergraduate students at the time of the contest.
-Registration is open now and will close on January 24th, 2019 at 05:00pm EST. Teams will upload solutions to their individual webpages.
+Registration is currently closed.
+Teams will upload solutions to their individual webpages.
 Winners will be recognized appropriately after the competition.

 Contact us regarding the ITPO at: email@example.com